How To Say Cheers In China

 Digital Toasts

 With the rise of social media and online communication, digital toasting is also becoming increasingly popular.
-People often send virtual toasts to their friends and family through messaging apps and social media platforms.
+Also, people often send virtual toasts to their friends and family through messaging apps and social media platforms.
 This is a convenient way to express goodwill and celebrate special occasions, even when you can't be physically present.

 Tips and Expert Advice for Toasting in China